 |J9OW-5001||Money Is a Thing of the Past (R. Hege)*||Note 10014B, Eagle LP 304, Lenox CD 1013, Wendi LP 000012|

 Many thanks to Marv Goldberg for bringing this session and the follow-up session with The Students to our attention.
-The Students were a vocal group out of Cincinnati (they are to be distinguished from several other groups called the Students, including one from Philadelphia that recorded on Red Top).
+The Students were a vocal group out of Cincinnati (they are to be distinguished from several other groups called The Students, including one from Philadelphia that recorded on Red Top).
 After Chess signed The Students, they were sent to Indianapolis to rehearse with the Jimmy Coe group; the recording session took place at the Chess Studios in Chicago.
-Chess made a deal with a local company, Note Records of Indianapolis, whereby the records were released locally by Note (in Indiana and Ohio) and elsewhere by Checker.
+Chess made a deal with Note Records of Indianapolis, whereby the records were released locally by Note (in Indiana and Ohio) and elsewhere by Checker.
+The tunes were assigned to Note's house publishing company, not to Arc Music.

 Ronnie Haig (email to Armin Büttner, August 1, 2002) recalls that this session took place on Mothers' Day, 1958.
 He also recalls the instrumentals and the two sides by The Students, which the RCA-derived matrix numbers suggest were done on the same occasion.